-There is a distinction between breaches constituting 'unsatisfactory conduct', and more serious breaches or offences that may compromise the safety of people in buildings.
-These more serious breaches or offences constitute 'professional misconduct'.
+There is a distinction between offences of a basic administrative nature defined as 'unsatisfactory conduct', and more serious offences such as significant technical breaches that may compromise the safety of people in buildings, defined as 'professional misconduct'.

-Examples of breaches of the code that may constitute professional misconduct include:
+Breaches of the code that may constitute professional misconduct include:

-- incompetence, or a lack of adequate knowledge, skill, judgement, integrity, diligence or care in performing building certifying functions - compromising the health or safety or a person or the amenity of a person's property - seeking, accepting or agreeing to accept a benefit, whether for the benefit of the building certifier or another person, as a reward or inducement to act in contravention of the legislation - failing to comply with an order of the Queensland Building and Construction Commission (QBCC) or the Queensland Civil and Administrative Tribunal (QCAT) - assessing building work as complying with the legislation which significantly conflicts with a local planning scheme or any relevant planning instrument. - · Fraudulent or dishonest behaviour in performing building certifying functions - Improper or unethical conduct - repeated unsatisfactory conduct.
+- incompetence, or a lack of adequate knowledge, skill, judgement, integrity, diligence or care in performing building certifying functions - compromising the health or safety or a person or the amenity of a person's property - seeking, accepting or agreeing to accept a benefit, whether for the benefit of the building certifier or another person, as a reward or inducement to act in contravention of the legislation - failing to comply with an order of the Building Services Authority or the commercial tribunal - assessing building work as complying with the legislation which significantly conflicts with a local planning scheme - repeated unsatisfactory conduct.